JelleZijlstra/taxonomy/docs/geography.md

 ### [Caribbean](/r/Caribbean)

-In accordance the UN geoscheme, the Caribbean includes some island groups that are technically outside the Caribbean Sea, such as the [Bahamas](/r/Bahamas).
+In accordance with the UN geoscheme, the Caribbean includes some island groups that are technically outside the Caribbean Sea, such as the [Bahamas](/r/Bahamas).
 In addition to a number of independent countries, this region includes dependent territories of the Netherlands ([Aruba](/r/Aruba), [Curaçao](/r/Curaçao), [Bonaire](/r/Bonaire), [Saba](/r/Saba),